-Dumbo movie 2019: cast, trailer, release date and soundtrack revealed
+Dumbo movie 2019: UK release date, cast, trailer and soundtrack for Tim Burton's new Disney film revealed

-Disney has just released the third trailer for Tim Burton’s much-anticipated live-action remake of the animated classic, Dumbo.
+Disney has released the latest clip from Tim Burton’s much-anticipated live-action remake of the animated classic, Dumbo.
 From the cast and trailer to the soundtrack, here’s everything you need to know.

 Dumbo (2019) will soar into UK and US cinemas on 29 March this year.